mingyucai/LQR_CBF_rrtStar/README.md

 In this project, we propose a novel motion planning framework that combines sampling-based methods with Linear Quadratic Regulator (LQR) and CBFs.
 Our approach does not require solving the QPs for control synthesis and avoids explicit collision checking during samplings.
 Instead, it uses LQR to generate optimal controls and CBF to reject unsafe trajectories.

 To improve sampling efficiency, we employ the Cross-Entropy Method (CEM) for importance sampling (IS) to sample configurations that will enhance the path with higher probability and store computed optimal gain matrices in a hash table to avoid re-computation during rewiring procedure.
 We demonstrate the effectiveness of our method on nonlinear control affine systems in simulation.
+You can find the Arxiv paper here:  [https://arxiv.org/abs/2304.00790](https://arxiv.org/abs/2304.00790)

 ## Document